lvgl/docs_old/zh-CN/overview/task.md

 LittlevGL has a built-in task system.
 You can register a functions to call them periodically.
 The tasks are handled and called in `lv_task_handler()` which needs to be called periodically in every few milliseconds.
 See [Porting](/porting/task-handler) for more information.

-The tasks are non-preemptive which means a task can interrupt an other.
+The tasks are non-preemptive which means a task can not interrupt an other.
 Therefore you can call any LittlevGL related function in a task.

 ## Create a task